GavinDurai20/Gavin.github.io/README.md

-# Web Development Internship Task – Portfolio Website
+# Web Development Internship Task – 5

 This project is part of my Web Development Internship assignment.
 It demonstrates my understanding of **version control**, **static web hosting**, and the **GitHub Pages deployment workflow**.